Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification_ciba_v2.md

 ```

 ### Age scope(s) (av:age)
-The requested age, age or older, is requested via the scope parameter **age:[age]**.
-Requesting credential proving that the user is 18 or older is done with the **age:18** scope value.
+The requested age verification, is requested via the scope parameter **age:[age]**.
+Requesting a credential proving that the user is 18 or older is done with the **age:18** scope value.
 Multiple age verification credentials can be requested simultaneously, such as setting both **age:16** and **age:18** in the scope value.
 This will result both credentials in the result.

 ### Optional initialization parameters